jesusmgg/unity-json-ui-test/README.md

 }
 ```

-An arbitrary number of column headers is supported.
+An arbitrary number of column headers and data rows are supported.

 ### Project approach
 The JSON file is parsed and deserialized with [Json.NET](https://github.com/jilleJr/Newtonsoft.Json-for-Unity).